 Health officials: No cases of coronavirus in the Valley

-EDINBURG – Health officials in Hidalgo County are reassuring the public that there is no threat of the coronavirus (CoV19) in the Rio Grande Valley.
+EDINBURG – Health officials in Hidalgo County are reassuring the public that there is no threat of the coronavirus (COVID-19) in the Rio Grande Valley.

 On Monday, the Hidalgo County Health Department addressed false claims circulating on social media of virus cases in the Valley.